 This Cilantro Lime Chicken can be grilled, baked or fried so you can enjoy it year round.
-It is perfect for BBQs, meal prep, tacos and salads.
 The best part – marinate from 30 mins to 48 hours.
 So much flavor either way!

 Cilantro Lime Chicken Recipe